-The tasting room is in-step with the nautical aesthetic of the branding.
-The team updated the downtown space with fresh coats of paint, new furniture, and including the beach mural where guests can pose with their wine glasses for a fun photo.
+The tasting room is in step with the nautical aesthetic of the branding.
+The team updated the downtown space with fresh coats of paint, new furniture, and a beach mural where guests can pose with their wine glasses for a fun photo.

 “We think the tasting room sums up everything that our wine brand is about: Having fun and enjoying wine,” says Rick.

 Paso Robles Wine Country named Sea Shell Cellars one of the top 15 tasting rooms in downtown Paso Robles.
 The Carters seem pleasantly surprised at the amount of recognition that their wines have received since their first competitions in 2013.
 The awards and accolades are almost too numerous to list; gold, silver and bronze medals dangle proudly from the bottles displayed near the tasting lineup.